PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 BigQuery is exclusively available on GCP (Google Cloud Platform) and is tightly integrated with other GCP products.
 However, BigQuery can also connect to AWS and Azure storage through [BigQuery Omni](https://cloud.google.com/blog/products/data-analytics/introducing-bigquery-omni), though that defeats some of BigQuery’s all-in-one value-prop.

 One of the reasons that BigQuery touts a feature-rich and friendly user-interface is to appeal to marketers with some basic SQL skills.
-While BigQuery isn’t as non-technical friendly as Kibana or Snowflake, it does make using SQL easier by providing a wrap-around GUI with the ability to save progress.
+While BigQuery isn’t as non-technical friendly as [Kibana](/blog/clickhouse-vs-elasticsearch) or [Snowflake](/blog/clickhouse-vs-snowflake), it does make using SQL easier by providing a GUI wrapper with the ability to save progress.
 Of course, for development purposes, BigQuery can also be accessed via GCP’s command line suite.

 ## Architecture